• Home

 The City has already purchased several new camera systems to provide early warning if stolen vehicles enter Park Ridge.
 The City is researching the purchase of public camera systems as well as grants or rebates to support private homeowners if they choose to install cameras on private property.
 The police department is reviewing patrol patterns and visibility.
 That all said, we need to do more.

-As a Public Defender, I know that crime can have many causes: mental health issues, drug addiction, poor decision-making, or a perception of limited options.
+As a former Public Defender, I know that crime can have many causes: mental health issues, drug addiction, poor decision-making, or a perception of limited options.
 But City government has an obligation to our community to ensure that no victim suffers due to our failure to think and act.

 I think our City is currently in good financial shape.
 This is due to lower-than-expected expenditures over the course of the pandemic as well as larger-than-expected revenues over the past couple years.
 However, I believe that financial uncertainty looms on the horizon.